top of page

 When it comes to understanding better how to make a website, its security should be top on your list of priorities.

-As the number of websites globally grows—to a record 1.86 billion websites in the first half of 2021 alone—the number of cyber attacks increases in tandem.
+As the number of websites globally grows—to a record 2 billion websites as of 2025—the number of cyber attacks increases in tandem.
 Attacks on websites in the United States have increased almost 400% since 2020, with the FBI reporting up to 4,000 cyber attacks a day.
-It’s also estimated that by 2023 the total number of global DDoS (distributed denial of service) attacks will number over 15.4 million.
+It’s also estimated that in 2025, the number of DDoS (distributed denial of service) attacks will rise significantly compared to previous years, with experts expecting an increase in both their frequency and severity.

 The increasing sophistication of cyber attacks makes all websites vulnerable to security and privacy breaches.
 Knowing how to secure your site against these attacks is crucial in order to protect your data and that of your users.
 In this article, we’ll discuss website security in-depth, going over ways to ensure cyber protection—from choosing the right website builder, to the steps you can take to improve your website security, and protect your business.